Kevinindy2k/CSC103/our-team.md

 **Nickname : Pause**
 **Facebook url :  https://www.facebook.com/profile.php?id=100011078594254**

 *Hello guys!
 My name is Pongpat Osathanon, My nickname is Pause......I know my nickname is so weird 😆 because I have a twins brother his name is Play.
+I'm 18 years old, but I will be 19 this year.
 I like to play electronic keyboards, work out, and play games when I'm free, I decided to study on this faculty at KMUTT is because I'm interested and like technology, want to create something new, and want to improve my English skill.*